 Work-life balance is incredibly important, and those lines can become blurred when you’re work and your life all take place in the same building.
 Creating a division between spaces for leisure and spaces for work can be incredibly important, allowing you to separate the two mentally as well as physically.
 With separate spaces, you won’t literally see your two lives dragged in front of each other; cleaning time and chores for your home space should be taken care of at a different time than for your work space, and you should avoid bringing work related documents and items outside of your office and into the rest of your home.

 You want to decorate the space in a way that’s invigorating and personal; obviously, if you’re going to have clients in the office, tastefulness is a must.
 Make sure not to over clutter the space; too much visual information can distract you from the task at hand.
 You should avoid putting games, TVs or other distractions in the room with you; the space should be a sanctuary in which you can dedicate yourself to your work.

 When you have a home office, there may be a number of different tax deductions you can take, based on how much space the office takes up and how much time each day you spend there.
 You can also deduct home office related equipment for your business.
-An efficient accountant in Winnipeg can help you discover all of the tax benefits that come with having a home office.
+Compass Accounting can help you discover all of the tax benefits that come with having a home office.